ZACK COLLINS, CATCHER

 Collins spent most of the season in the majors as Grandal’s backup.
 He hit for only modest power, with the same very high walk and K rates.

 At the beginning of the season, Chicago traded Collins to Toronto for former Pirates’ first-round pick Reese McGuire.
 With the Jays, Collins split his time between AAA and the majors.
 He split his time about evenly between catcher and first base in the minors, and catcher and DH in the majors.
 Collins didn’t hit for the kind of power at either level that would justify the low average and astronomical K rates.
 He also didn’t walk much in the majors.
 Toronto designated him for assignment in early September and the Pirates claimed him.
+Their goal seems to have been to try Collins at first in the minimal time left in the season.
+Fittingly, he went 1-for-25.

 The Pirates appear to regard Collins as a first baseman rather than a catcher, even though he hasn’t played first much.
 That makes his acquisition one of their many puzzling moves; moving a poor defensive catcher who’s struggling to hit may or may not address one problem, but it makes the other problem worse.
 Of course, the Pirates under Ben Cherington don’t seem to regard offense at first base as important.
 Collins is out of options, so the team will have a couple weeks to get a look at him and then will need to make a decision.
 Carrying him on the 40-man roster the whole off-season would be a pointless move, but a large percentage of their decisions under Cherington have been obviously pointless from the start.